Skip to main content

 professional writing and editing (for those who want careers in editing and publishing or writing for/within a nonprofit or business); rhetorical theory and practice (for those who want to get involved in public advocacy, government or law); or digital studies (for those who want to write and produce content for electronic spaces and understand how those spaces are designed).

-The department also offers a minor in writing, rhetoric, and digital studies, as
+The department also offers a minor in writing, rhetoric,

 By Lori Minter